cbg-ethz/shorah/index.md

 ##### [Local analysis](local.html)

 The local analysis alone can be run invoking `dec.py` or `amplian.py` (program for the amplicon mode).
-They work by cutting window from the multiple sequence alignment, invoking `diri_sampler` on the windows and calling `snv.py` for the SNV calling.
+They work by cutting windows from the multiple sequence alignment, invoking `diri_sampler` on the windows and calling `snv.py` for the SNV calling.